 Molly Whuppie 2006.
 Photos and synopsis of dramatic adaptation at Licketyspit Theatre, at The Brunton Theatre, Musselburgh, Scotland.
 Book and CD available from theatre.

 Muller, Robin.
 Mollie Whuppie and the Giant.
 Buffalo, NY: Firefly, 1982.
 This picture book contains some modern enhancements of Mollies self-reliance and generosity.
 It emphasizes her bravery in figuring out that the bridge of one hair is magic and taking her sisters across it.
 She also reforms the giants wife instead of killing her.
-At the end she leaves her prince at the altar, making him wait until she goes off on adventures.
+At the end she leaves her prince at the altar, making him wait until she goes off on adventures (see Rex Stephenson's Appalachian adaptation, above, for a comparable contemporary ending).
 Click for illustration.

 Molly Whuppie: An English Fairy Tale.
 Adapted and illustrated by Toni Murphy.
 In Story Hour.
 Kidspace@The Internet Public Library.
 Read the text or listen to an audio version narrated by Meaghan Murphy.
 See Evaluating Electronic Children's Literature for comments from Tufts Univ. on the photographed images of clay figurines used as illustrations.

 Whuppie and the Double-Faced Giant."
 From English Fairy

 Tales, retold by Flora Annie Steel.
 1918.
 The Macmillan Company,

 1962.
 Reprinted in